 - 1. Federal fish hatcheries and rearing units except that persons designated by the United States Fish and Wildlife Service may take fish or amphibians within the boundaries of said hatcheries or rearing units. - 2.
-Except as otherwise provided in these regulations all Division hatcheries, rearing units and holding basins shall be closed to the taking of fish and amphibians. - 3.
-State Refuges, Parks and Monuments Public access to any refuge, park or monument, the jurisdiction over which is by law given to any federal or state agency or municipality, may be limited by order of said agency or municipality to the same extent as if said agency or municipality were a private person.
+Except as otherwise provided in these regulations all Division hatcheries, rearing units and holding basins shall be closed to the taking of fish and amphibians.

-- 4. Hunting with rifles, handguns or shotguns firing a single slug, or archery equipment is prohibited within an area fifty (50) feet on each side of the center line of any state highway or municipal or county road as designated by the county.
+- 3. State Refuges, Parks and Monuments Public access to any refuge, park or monument, the jurisdiction over which is by law given to any federal or state agency or municipality, may be limited by order of said agency or municipality to the same extent as if said agency or municipality were a private person. - 4.
+Hunting with rifles, handguns or shotguns firing a single slug, or archery equipment is prohibited within an area fifty (50) feet on each side of the center line of any state highway or municipal or county road as designated by the county.
 In the case of a divided road or highway this shall include the entire median area and the fifty (50) feet shall be measured from the center line of both roads. - 5.
 Hunting is prohibited on Mt.
-Evans Summit Lake cirque, and within 1/2 (one-half) mile of either side of the centerline of Mt.
-Evans Highway (Colo 5) while the road is open to motor vehicle traffic, from its intersection with Colo 103 to the summit of Mt.
-Evans.
-When Colo 5 is closed to motor vehicle traffic, this hunting closure is lifted, except that the closure will remain in place year-round for ptarmigan hunting.
+Blue Sky Summit Lake cirque, and within 1/4 (one-quarter) mile of either side of the centerline of Mt.
+Blue Sky Highway (Colo 5) while the road is open to motor vehicle traffic, from its intersection with Colo 103 to the summit of Mt.
+Blue Sky.
+When Colo 5 is closed to motor vehicle traffic at the entrance gates at the intersection of Colo 5 and Colo 103, this hunting closure is lifted.
+Hunting is prohibited within 1/2 (one-half) mile of Colo 5 at all times for ptarmigan.
 (Information note: maps are available from the Division, Northeast Region Office, 6060 Broadway, Denver, Colorado 80216.) - 6.
 All lands in the Gore Creek Drainage south of I-70 from Lions Head Ski Lift at Vail to the intersection of I-70 and US 24, and all lands on the north side and within one-half (1/2) mile of I-70 from the main Vail exit (exit 176) west to the intersection of I-70 and US 24 shall be closed to all hunting during the regular rifle deer and elk seasons each year. - 7.
 Hunting is prohibited, year-round, along Kenosha Pass within 1⁄4 (one-quarter) mile of either side of the centerline of U.S. Highway 285 between mile marker 203 and mile marker 206 located within Park County, excluding private lands. - 8.
 Hunting is prohibited within 1⁄4 (one-quarter) mile of either side of the centerline of Guanella Pass Road (Clear Creek County Road 381 and Park County Road 62) while the road is open to motor-vehicle traffic, from mile marker 12.5 to mile marker 19 (which is located at the intersection of Guanella Pass Road and Clear Lake picnic area), also to include a 1⁄4 (one-quarter) mile closure around and including Deadman's Lake located to the east of Guanella Pass Road and to the North of Mt.
 Bierstadt Trail (USFS trail #711), excluding private lands.
 When Guanella Pass Road is closed to motor-vehicle traffic, this hunting closure is lifted.